-Human activities emit gases like methane, carbon dioxide and nitrous oxide into the atmosphere.
-We refer to these as greenhouse gases which contribute to climatic changes like global warming which have a long-term impact on the planet.
-Your carbon footprint, is your own contribution, the impact of the activity that you as an individual do.
+Most human activities emit gases like methane, carbon dioxide and nitrous oxide into the atmosphere.
+We refer to these as greenhouse gases which contribute to climatic changes which have a long-term impact on the planet.
+Your carbon footprint is your own contribution; the impact of the activity that you as an individual do.

 The carbon footprint of a load of laundry:

 Washing and drying a 5kg load of laundry every two days created almost 440 kg of carbon dioxide emissions in a year.
-As you can see, the most ethical way to wash your clothing would be to wash on a cool heat and let the clothing dry naturally, which can cut your emission by more than half.
+As you can see, the most ethical way to wash your clothing would be to 'wash cool, sun dry', which can cut your emission by more than half.
 This is why all of Sundried products are encouraged to be washed cool, and sun dried.
 Washing your clothing in this way also helps to enhance their life expectancy.

 Research by Energy Star (a washing machine company) states that the average front loading washing machine uses 6500 gallons of water a year and lasts for 11 years, that's enough water for 6 people for a lifetime.

 We have to wash our clothes and we know it has an impact, so at Sundried we’ve decided to combat that negative with a positive, donating to Water for Kids with every purchase made through our site.